isabella232/partner-center-pr.pl-pl/partner-center/announcements/2020-november.md

 ______________

-## <a name="expanding-commercial-licensing-partner-content-on-the-operations-readiness-gallery"></a><a name="6"></a>Rozszerzanie zawartości partnera licencjonowania komercyjnego w galerii gotowości operacji
+## <a name="expanding-commercial-licensing-partner-content-on-the-operations-readiness-gallery"></a><a name="6"></a>Rozszerzanie zawartości partnerów licencjonowania komercyjnego w galerii Operations Readiness

 ### <a name="categories"></a>Kategorie